jdavis61/puppeteer-api-samples/README.md

 ```

 # Test execution
 To run the tests, clone the latest version of this repo and do an npm install.
-Then execute ```npm run test```.
+Then execute ```npm test```.